-1. One violation of 15 C.F.R. §760.2(a)-Agreeing to Refuse to Do Business:

-On or about November 11, 2002, Aviall Pte.
-Ltd. (Singapore) engaged in a transaction involving the sale and transfer of goods from the United States to Bahrain.
-In connection with this activity, Aviall Pte.
-Ltd. (Singapore), on one occasion, with intent to comply with, further or support an unsanctioned foreign boycott, knowingly agreed to refuse to do business with another person pursuant to an agreement with, a requirement of, or a request from or on behalf of a boycotting country, an activity prohibited by Section 760.2(a) of the Regulations, and not excepted.
+1. One Violation of 15 C.F.R. §760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons During the year 2003, PCI engaged in a transaction involving the sale and/or transfer of goods or services (including information) from the United States to Syria, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, on one occasion, PCI, with intent to comply with, further or support an unsanctioned foreign boycott, furnished information concerning its or another person's business relationships with or in a boycotted country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted.
+BIS and PCI having entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement having been approved by me; IT IS THEREFORE ORDERED THAT:

-2. One violation of 15 C.F.R. §760.5-Failing to Report as required by the Regulations the Receipt of a Request to Engage in a Restrictive Trade Practice or Boycott: On or about November 11, 2002, Aviall Pte.
-Ltd. (Singapore) engaged in a transaction involving the sale and transfer of goods from the United States to Bahrain.
-In connection with this activity, Aviall Pte.
-Ltd. (Singapore), on one occasion, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
-Aviall Pte.
-Ltd. (Singapore) failed to report the receipt of this request in a timely manner to the Department of Commerce, as required by Section 760.5 of the Regulations.

-BIS and Aviall Pte.
-Ltd. (Singapore) having entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement having been approved by me;

-IT IS THEREFORE ORDERED THAT:

-FIRST, a civil penalty of \$3600 is assessed against Aviall Pte.
-Ltd. (Singapore) which shall be paid to the U.S. Department of Commerce within 30 days from the date of entry of this Order.
-Payment shall be made in the manner specified in the attached instructions.

-SECOND, pursuant to the Debt Collections Act of 1982, as amended (31 U.S.C. §§3701 - 3720E (1983 and Supp.
-2001)), the civil penalty owed under this Order accrues interest as more fully described in the attached Notice and, if payment is not made by the due date specified herein, Aviall Pte.
-Ltd. (Singapore) will be assessed, in addition to the full amount of the penalty and interest, a penalty charge and an administrative charge, as more fully described in the attached Notice.

-THIRD, as authorized by Section 11(d) of the Act, the timely payment of the sum of \$3600 is hereby made a condition to the granting, restoration or continuing validity of any export license, permission, or privilege granted, or to be granted, to Aviall Pte.
-Ltd. (Singapore).
-Accordingly, if Aviall Pte.
-Ltd. (Singapore) should fail to pay the civil penalty in a timely manner, the undersigned may enter an Order under the authority of Section 11(d) of the Act denying all of Aviall Pte.
-Ltd. (Singapore)'s export privileges for a period of one year from the date of the entry of this Order.
-FOURTH, the Proposed Charging Letter, the Settlement Agreement, and this Order shall be made available to the public, and a copy of this Order shall be served upon Aviall Pte.
-Ltd. (Singapore).
+FIRST, a civil penalty of \$ 5,200 is assessed against PCI and shall be paid to the U.S. Department of Commerce within 30 days from the date of entry of this Order.
+Payment of this sum shall be made in the manner specified in the attached instructions SECOND, pursuant to the Debt Collections Act of 1982, as amended (31 U.S.C. §§ 3701-3720E (1983 and Supp.
+2001)), the civil penalty owed under this Order accrues interest as more fully described in the attached Notice and, if payment is not made by the due date specified herein, PCI will be assessed, in addition to the full amount of the penalty and interest, a penalty charge and an administrative charge, as more fully described in the attached Notice.
+THIRD, the timely payment of the sum of \$ 5,200 is hereby made a condition to the granting, restoration or continuing validity of any export license, permission, or privilege granted, or to be granted, to PCI.
+Accordingly, if PCI should fail to pay the civil penalty in a timely manner, the undersigned may enter an Order denying all of PCI's export privileges for a period of one year from the date of the entry of this Order.
+FOURTH, the Proposed Charging Letter, the Settlement Agreement and this Order shall be made available to the public, and a copy of this Order shall be served upon PCI.
 This Order, which constitutes the final agency action in this matter, is effective immediately.

-www. (by-fochoon

-Darryl W. Jackson Assistant Secretary of Commerce for Export Enforcement

-Entered this day of , 2008

-Attachments

-INSTRUCTIONS FOR PAYMENT OF SETTLEMENT AMOUNT

-1. The check should be made payable to:
+David W Mills Assistant Secretary of Commerce for Export Enforcement Entered this 2i day of 4 , 2010 Attachments INSTRUCTIONS FOR PAYMENT OF SETTLEMENT AMOUNT 1.
+The check should be made payable to:

-U.S. DEPARTMENT OF COMMERCE

-2. The check should be mailed to:
+U.S. DEPARTMENT OF COMMERCE 2.
+The check should be mailed to: